Study Master Public Health at UiT the Arctic University of Norway.

 The students must master the use of a computer and have access to a PC, MacBook or laptop with Internet connection.

-Applicants will be ranked by the Admission committee for the Master Public Health programme, and up to 30 qualified applicants will be admitted.
+Applicants will be ranked, and up to 30 qualified applicants will be admitted.
 In 2015 a small number of qualified Nordic applicants (C average grade) were offered not admission due to competition for the 30 spots on the programme.

 More information on admission, how to apply step- by - step guide: